rahul455/youtube-data-api-codeignitor/README.md

 ## Usage:
 * Change client auth id secret and Authorized redirect URI in application/config/Google.php and copy in the appropriate directory in your project.
-* Add videos folder(which contains a sample videofor testing purpose) outside application folder ,i.e. in you root directory.
+* Add videos folder(which contains a sample video for testing purpose) outside application folder ,i.e. in you root directory.
 * Add google-api-php-client folder and Google_client_api.php in application/libraries folder in your project.
-* A sample controller welcome.php contains an example to call the custom library Google_client_api.Path is application/controllers
+* A sample controller welcome.php contains an example to call the custom library Google_client_api.Path is application/controllers.

-## Compatibility
+## Compatibility:

 The library has been tested successfully with the below mentioned environment: